-- To develop the children's ability to compose music with an understanding of the inter-related dimensions of music. - To develop the children's ability to perform music. - To enable children to use their voices creatively and expressively. - To provide opportunities for children to explore and play tuned and untuned instruments. - To develop the children's ability to listen and appraise music, including knowledge of musical history, our diverse musical heritage and traditions and a variety of composers and their work. - To develop an enjoyment and appreciation of all music, including recognition of different types of music.
+- To develop the children's ability to compose music with understanding. - To develop the children's ability to perform music. - To develop the children's ability to listen and appraise music, including knowledge of musical history, our diverse musical heritage and traditions and a variety of composers and their work. - To develop an enjoyment and appreciation of all music, including recognition of different types of music.